MaksimDzhangirov/backendBankExample/docs/part27-eng.md

 ![](../images/part27/41.png)

 But why there's also Amazon Simple Storage Service here?
-Well that's because ECR uses S3 to store the docker images.
+Well that's because ECR uses S3 to store the Docker images.
 And we're given 2000 free requests of Put, Copy, Post or List.
 So if we go beyond these numbers, we will be charged some money.
 If you open the ECR documentation [page](https://docs.aws.amazon.com/AmazonECR/latest/userguide/what-is-ecr.html), and read about its pricing, you can see that, the 500 MB free storage per month constraint is only applied to private repository.
-Beside this, ECR also offers 50 GB always-free storage if you use it for your public repository.
+Besides this, ECR also offers 50 GB always-free storage if you use it for your public repository.
 So pretty cool, isn't it?

-And with this, I'm gonna wrap this lecture about building and pushing docker images to Amazon ECR using Github Actions.
+And with this, I'm gonna wrap this lecture about building and pushing Docker images to Amazon ECR using GitHub Actions.
 I hope you find it useful.

 Thanks a lot for watching, happy learning, and see you in the next